In 1882, Norman M. Paterson is born in Portage la Prairie, Manitoba.

 By 1925, Norman M. Paterson owned 97 grain elevators located across the country and had become one of the largest grain merchants in Canada.

-Officers and Captains of Paterson Steamships taken in 1929 in Toronto, Ontario.
+Officers and Captains of Paterson Steamships in 1929, Toronto, Ontario

 One of the few works of expansion during the Great Depression was the 1,700,000 grain bushel storage annex constructed at Fort William, Ontario in 1930.